pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/03_Elastic_Search.md

 }
 ```

-The mapping for the field `my_attributes` now must be defined as nested, to let elastic search know about the sub-documents:
+To utilize the `nested` document functionality the mapping type of the field `my_attributes` must be defined as `nested`, to let elastic search know about the sub-documents:

 ```yaml
  attributes: